 If you are intentionally leaving a child out of your will, then it can help to name that person in your will and specify that you’re intentionally leaving them out (so that they can’t later argue that the lawyer “must have forgotten” them, or that the fact that you didn’t mention them was a sign that you forgot them due to lost capacity).

-In general, you should not explain your reasons for disinheriting them within the will.
-Instead, you could also add a letter that you keep with your will, explaining the reasons behind your decisions, such as why you left someone out of your will or gave one child more than the others.
+Generally, you should not explain your reasons for disinheriting them within the will, as a will is public document once it is submitted to the court for probate.
+Instead, you could write a letter that you keep with your will explaining the reasons behind your decisions, such as why you left someone out of your will or gave one child more than the others.

 Consider a revocable living trust

-When you die, assets are distributed to beneficiaries according to the trust’s terms: the trust isn’t part of your estate, and contesting its terms is more difficult than contesting your will (although exceptions may apply).
-An estate lawyer can advise you on whether this is a good option in your jurisdiction.
+When you die, assets are distributed to beneficiaries according to the trust’s terms.
+This way, the trust isn’t part of your estate, and contesting its terms is more difficult than contesting your will (although exceptions may apply).
+It is important to note that a trust is not always a suitable option for everyone.
+An estate lawyer can advise you on whether this is a good option in your jurisdiction and based on your circumstances.

 Choose the right executor